What does the pancreas do?

 Slippery Elm and Glutamine; are best applied in chronic pancreatitis.
 Slippery elm is regarded as an adaptogenic mucilage that creates a beautiful film around the entire gastrointestinal tract, protecting the immunity epithelial, easing symptoms.
 Glutamine also helps support gut integrity.
 It’s very important not only supports immunity but also helps release a healthy amount of stomach acid (Hcl), that aids in protein and fat digestion.
 If gut integrity is poor this may put extra stress on the pancreas.
 Early studies also points to L-Arginine increasing digestive enzymes.

 Omega 3 fatty acids (plus tocopherol); contrary to traditional beliefs, studies with omega-3 fish oil have shown to control inflammatory response and improve the outcome especially in hyper-inflammatory conditions such as pancreatitis.
 Fish source should be from purer forms such as anchovies or sardines and algae oil where the EPA and DHA fatty acids are provided.
 There needs to be from as little as 4 – 10 IU of natural vitamin E added per 1000mg fish oil capsule/liquid to prevent the fish oil from depleting a dog’s vitamin E levels and protecting the oil itself from oxidation.
 Any good omega 3 oil will provide a good source of tocopherol.
-Of course, caution should always be taken when supplementing fats to an animal with pancreatitis.
+Caution should always be taken when supplementing fats to an animal with pancreatitis.

 Phenolic and Vitamin C (antioxidants); recent research in phenolics (derived from olives and olive oil) and other antioxidants such as Vitamin C show great potential in protecting tissue and have shown to help the inflammation in pancreatitis.
 Phenolics cannot be used in a cat’s diets.